Sauer & Sohn

 J. P. Sauer und Sohn GmbH (Sauer & Sohn) is a manufacturer of firearms and machinery and is the oldest firearms manufacturer still active in Germany.
 The products of this company are frequently referred to as Sauer.

 J. P. Sauer und Sohn

 History

-The first Sauer company was founded in 1751 by Lorenz Sauer in Suhl, Thuringia, Germany, this locality being known as Waffenstadt Suhl in the past because of its many gunmakers.
+The first Sauer company was founded in 1751 by Lorenz Sauer in Suhl in the duchy of Saxe-Hildburghausen, this locality being known as Waffenstadt Suhl in the past because of its many gunmakers.
 J.P.
 Sauer & Sohn is the oldest recorded gun maker in Germany.

 In 1815 Johann-Gottlob Sauer started managing the firm; in 1835 Johann Paul Sauer became manager.
 In 1840 that Johann Paul and his son, Lorenz Sauer created the new name and trademark of J.P.
 Sauer & Sohn.